Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Restores airway patency, facilitating nasal breathing.

-By pressing on the bottle, one injection is made into each nostril.
+By pressing on the bottle, make one injection into each nostril.
 The procedure is repeated three times a day.

 Ibuprofen

-It has a strong analgesic and anti-inflammatory effect.
-Takes the temperature off.
+Has a strong analgesic and anti-inflammatory effect.
+Relieves fever.

-It must be remembered that antibiotic therapy should always be accompanied by the appointment of antifungal agents.
-As a rule, antimycotics ( e.g. fluconazole) are prescribed on the 5th and 7th day of antibiotic treatment.
+It must be remembered that antibiotic therapy should always be accompanied by the prescription of antifungal agents.
+As a rule, antimycotics ( for example, fluconazole) are prescribed on days 5 and 7 of antibiotic treatment.
 This is done in order to avoid the development of candidiasis.
-Probiotics are also prescribed to normalize the intestinal flora ( e.g. linux).
+Probiotics are also prescribed to normalize intestinal flora ( for example, Linux).

 Since the infection itself does not play a decisive role in the development of sphenoiditis, sometimes treatment is accompanied by surgery.
-This can either be a sphenoid sinus puncture or an operation to repair a deviated septum that was one of the causes of sphenoiditis.
+This can be either a puncture of the sphenoid sinus or an operation aimed at restoring a deviated septum, which was one of the causes of sphenoiditis.

-Much attention is paid to improving immunity in a patient suffering from sphenoiditis, since, as a rule, the development of all sinusitis, including sphenoiditis, takes place against the background of weakened immunity.
-For this purpose, it is recommended to take echinacea tincture, immunal, imunofan.
+Much attention is paid to increasing immunity in a patient suffering from sphenoiditis, since, as a rule, the development of all sinusitis, including sphenoiditis, occurs against the background of weakened immunity.
+For this purpose, it is recommended to take Echinacea tincture, Immunal, Imunofan.

-The lifestyle of a patient with sphenoiditis should help alleviate the manifestations of the disease and prevent its exacerbation.
+The patient’s lifestyle with sphenoiditis should help alleviate the manifestations of the disease and prevent its exacerbation.

 • balanced diet;

-• carrying out activities aimed at raising immunity;
+• carrying out activities aimed at boosting immunity;

 • organization of certain living conditions;